How could better credit control help your business?

 ‘Get paid on time, every time’ is almost like a mantra for us.

 Easy said, easy done?
 Well no, not necessarily.
 And we fully appreciate that.
 But this aspect of your finance function is critical to ensuring business success.
 You need to keep cash flowing, not arriving in a stop-start fashion.

 You can’t forecast and plan effectively if you don’t know what cash is due in, and when – let alone whether or not it’s likely to appear on time, or at all.

 So how do you handle this aspect of your business?
 How does your company’s credit control compare against best practice for getting paid on time, every time?

-I’ve created a short 3-minute video about this.
+We’ve created a short 3-minute video about this.
 It explains what you need to do to adopt best practice – and the hugely significant benefits that will bring to your business.